From hot-air balloons to canoe trips, we pick our favourite safaris to enjoy across the world.Read more...

 An advantage of travelling during the summer months of November to April is that rain transforms the parched winter landscape to a lush paradise alive with green foliage, colourful wild flowers and a wealth of fresh fruits and vegetables.
 Climatically, while the lakeshore can be oppressively hot and humid in summer, the higher-lying areas are balmier, remaining warm at night.
 A special-interest group for whom summer is the optimum time to be in Malawi is birdwatchers: between November and April, resident species are boosted by a variety of Palaearctic and intra-African migrants, and many species shed their dowdy winter plumage for brighter breeding colours.

 What follows is not a suggested itinerary, then, but an annotated list of some of Malawi’s most alluring spots, some well known, others more obscure, all of them worth visiting.
+For specific itineraries, please see the listing of Malawi holidays on SafariBookings.
+This comparison website lists tours offered by both local and international tour operators.

 The most popular resort on the southern lakeshore, Cape Maclear is centred on the relaxed fishing village of Chembe, and great for snorkelling, diving and kayaking in the cichlid-rich waters of Lake Malawi National Park.